 You can see yourself in a mirror in a lucid dream, sometimes.
 However, most of the time you can’t see yourself in a mirror in a lucid dream because the reflection represents something that your subconscious mind wants to communicate to you.

 Although you can definitely see your own reflection looking completely normal in a lucid dream mirror, and many lucid dreamers do experience mirrors in that way, most of the time lucid dream mirrors will reflect back to you something completely unexpected.

 As well as seeing a different person reflected back to you, as I described in detail above, or seeing yourself in a very different way, a mirror in a lucid dream can also act as a portal to a different realm.

 Some lucid dreamers have reported using mirrors as portals to different worlds.
 Instead of seeing their own reflection or the reflection of another being when they look into mirrors they see different environments.

 They then venture through the mirror to explore.

 It seems that in some lucid dreams mirrors represent a way of accessing parallel worlds and alien environments.

 Though some more metaphysically-minded lucid dreamers claim these worlds really are parallel realities or alien planets I tend to take a more practical view.

-However, because your subconscious mind is so creative and uses every piece of information you have ever registered with your five senses (but forgotten) along with every desire, belief, thought and feeling you have ever had, it is capable of creating some truly amazingly unique worlds that will pleasantly surprise and shock you.
-Worlds that you could never have imagined consciously.
+However, because your subconscious mind is so creative and uses every piece of information you have ever registered with your five senses along with every desire, belief, thought and feeling you have ever had, it is capable of creating some truly amazingly unique worlds.
+Worlds that will pleasantly surprise and shock you most times.

 Jump or walk through the mirror to the other side and like Alice through the looking glass you may find a world full of wonder.